madewithbytes/madewithbytes.com/content/writing/2020-01-02-generating-heatmap-from-open-data-using-python.md

 {{< /highlight >}}

 <p>
-    From these files the entry point for for our code is the shape file `data/PHLITL_2000/PHLITL_2000.shp`.
-Lets sneak peek the file.
+    From these files the entry point for our code is the shape file `data/PHLITL_2000/PHLITL_2000.shp`.
+Let's get a <a href="https://theoatmeal.com/comics/sneak_peek">sneak peak</a> to look at the file (I'll get my coat).
 </p>

 <h2>Introspecting the shape file</h2>